On ruled surfaces with big anti-canonical divisor and numerically trivial divisors on weak log Fano surfaces: Introduction

-We first show, as \pref{cr:main_theorem_split_case}, \pref{th:int1} under the assumption that $E$ is decomposable.
-In general we consider a degeneration of $E$ to the direct sum of its Harder-Narasimhan factors and then apply \pref{cr:main_theorem_split_case} to it.
+In \pref{pr:main_theorem_split_case} below, \pref{th:int1} is proven under the assumption that $E$ is decomposable.
+In order to reduce the general case to this, we take a degeneration of $E$ to the direct sum of its Harder-Narasimhan factors and then apply \pref{pr:main_theorem_split_case} to it.
 To conclude the proof, we \emph{a posteriori} show that $E$ in fact is a direct sum of its Harder-Narasimhan factors.

-The instability of $E$, which we assumed in \pref{th:int1}, follows almost automatically from the bigness of $- K _{ X }$.
+On the other hand, the instability of $E$, which we assumed in \pref{th:int1}, follows almost automatically from the bigness of $- K _{ X }$.

 \begin{theorem}[$=$\pref{cr:sss_implies_big}] Let $C$ be as in \pref{th:int1}, and $E$ be a vector bundle of rank $r$ on $C$ such that $ - K _{ \bP _{ C } \lb E \rb } $ is big.
 Then $E$ is not strongly semi-stable; namely, the pull-back of $E$ by an iteration of the Frobenius morphism of $C$ is unstable.
-In particular, $E$ itself is unstable if $ \chara ( \bfk ) = 0 $ or $ g = 1 $. \end{theorem}
+In particular, $E$ itself is unstable if $ \chara ( \bfk ) = 0 $ or $ g = 1 $. \end{theorem} We remark that \pref{th:int1} and \pref{th:int2} follow also from Nakayama's work \cite[Chapter IV.
+3.7.
+Lemma]{MR2104208}, which gives a criterion for the pseudo-effectiveness of line bundles on projective bundles based on a numerical criterion for semi-stability studied in \cite{MR946247} (see \pref{rm:nakayama's_results} for details.).
+Compared to this, our arguments are more elementary.

 An example of a curve of genus $g \ge 2$ and a rank $2$ semi-stable vector bundle on it which is not strongly semi-stable is constructed in \cite[Theorem 1]{MR0325616}.
 The anti-canonical divisor of the projective bundle associated to the example, however, does not seem to be big.
 Hence the following subtle question remains open.